 Official Rules and Regulations to govern the conduct of all Precision Pistol Matches.
 These rules establish uniform standards for NRA sanctioned pistol competition.
 Where alternatives are shown, the least restrictive conditions apply unless the tournament program sets forth limitations.
-The rules do not apply to International Shooting Union type competition.
 They supersede all earlier editions and remain in effect until specifically superseded.
 Tournament sponsors may not alter these rules.
 If sponsors require additional rules for special conditions, the additions must be fully set forth in the program for the competition concerned.

 The arrangement and rule numbering systems are such that corresponding rules for other types of NRA competition are correspondingly located and numbered in the Rule Books for those competitions.
 Gaps in the sequence of rule numbers result from there being a rule in one or more of the other Rule Books that does not apply in this book.
-Recommendations for rule changes may be forwarded to the Pistol Committee in care of the National Rifle Association
+Recommendations for rule changes may be forwarded to the Pistol Committee in care of the National Rifle Association.